marcus-kielman/devops-api-2/README.md

 The following shell scripts ```del-docker-entries.sh``` and ```del-test-entries.sh``` are used to remove rows in the database added for testing the docker containers and kubernetes pods respectively.
 They can be run as executable files through the terminal.

 ## Ansible Environment Setup and Deployment
-There are two playbooks used for creating the testing environment, and deploying to kubernetes.
-When running CI/CD testing in Jenkins, the ```env-playbook.yml``` playbook is used to install necessary packages and libraries for testing docker container functionality and Python linting testing.
-On success, the ```kube-playbook.yml``` playbook is used to determine if pods are already created or not, and deploy accordingly.
+There are three playbooks used for creating the testing environment, and deploying to kubernetes.
+When running CI/CD testing in Jenkins, the ```env-playbook.yml``` playbook is used to install necessary packages and libraries for testing docker container functionality and Python linting testing along with building the docker image.
+On success, the ```kube-playbook.yml``` playbook is used to determine if pods are already created or not, and trigger the initial Terraform provisioning.
+An additional ```test-playbook.yml``` file was created to run testing during the staging phase.

-### Deployment
-Additional running for deployment can be accomplished using the ```test_files/kube-run.sh``` to enable port forwarding and run unit testing on kubernetes pods.
-Two types of .yml files are provided for deploying the API and database (```api_maria_kube.yml```) and deploying only the API (```api_kube.yml```).
-In cases where the API and database haven't been deployed, deployment occurs using the command ```kubectl apply -f kube_files/api_maria_kube.yml```.
-In cases where the database is running and persistence should remain, updating the API occurs using the command ```kubectl replace -f kube_files/api_kube.yml```